USS JAMES E. WILLIAMS DDG 95

 February 14, 2014 The James E. Williams is currently underway for a two-week Independent Deployer Certification Exercise (IDCERTEX).

-March 28, USS James E. Williams anchored off the coast of Her Majesty Naval Base (HMNB) Clyde in Faslane, Scotland, for a two-day port call before participating in at-sea phase of a multinational exercise Joint Warrior 14-1, from March 30- April 10; Returned home on April 2?.
+March 28, USS James E. Williams anchored off the coast of Greenock, Scotland, for a two-day port call to Faslane before participating in at-sea phase of a multinational exercise Joint Warrior 14-1, from March 30- April 10; Returned home on April 2?.

 May 30, USS James E. Williams departed Norfolk for a scheduled independent deployment in support of Operation Ocean Shield.